tixy74/devops/TP03/README.md

   ```
   So localhost/api redirects to the backend, and localhost to the front end
 - Change the `.env.production` with that : `VUE_APP_API_URL=localhost/api`
+- Publish on the domain with : `ansible-playbook -i ansible/inventories/setup.yml ansible/playbook.yml`
+- Check if it works on http://timothee.labrosse.takima.cloud and http://timothee.labrosse.takima.cloud/api.
+It works !
+# Continuous deployment